CillianDeasy/esb-smart-meter-reading-automation/README.md

 * The call to the ESB portal allows the period to be specified, and the script provides today as the date requested.
 Unfortunately, this parameter is ignored, so we get *all* the records available e.g. 20k+ and counting.
 * The data is provided every 30 mins in kW units.
 Home assistant requries this in *kWh* so in the sensor definition I multiple the value by 0.5 to adjust.
 * The timestamp in the source data is in Irish Standard Time, so I convert to UNIX EPOCH before inserting into the database.
+* Apparently while the datapoints are every 30mins, the data is only updated on a *mostly* once daily basis.

 # Script usage